stanfordnlp/CoreNLP/_pages/cleanxml.md

 | --- | --- | --- |
 | cleanxml | CleanXmlAnnotator | XmlContextAnnotation |

 This annotator removes XML tags from an input document.
-Stanford CoreNLP also has the ability to remove most XML from a document before processing it.
+Stanford CoreNLP has the ability to remove all or most XML tags from a document before processing it.
 This functionality is provided by a finite automaton.
-It works fine for typical XML, but complex constructions and CDATA sections will not be correctly handled.
+It works fine for typical, simple XML, but complex constructions and CDATA sections will not be correctly handled.
 If you want full and correct handling of XML, then you should run XML documents through an XML parser (such as the one included standard in